 Enter your email below and get it sent straight to your inbox.
 Plus, I'll send you quick & simple plant-based recipes every week!

 Rice and peas is a vegan, vegetarian and gluten-free Jamaican meal that is typically served on Sundays and for special occasions.
-Pigeon peas and red kidney beans are both authentic legumes to include.
+Pigeon peas and red kidney beans are both authentic legumes used in the recipe in Jamaica.

 Jump to: